freedomofkeima/Simple-ECC/README.md

 Make sure to "warm up" the code before benchmarking. (avoid cache effects in the first iteration)

-The report of this project will be published later.
+The report of this project can be accessed at https://www.researchgate.net/publication/268688957_Elliptic_Curve_Cryptography_Algorithms_and_Implementation_Analysis_over_Coordinate_Systems

 ---
 #### MIT License